Copywriter, Mental Health Blogger, Grief Specialist

 Boundaries for Empaths: A Primer

 Without a doubt, one of the most critical life skills and lessons is BOUNDARIES.
-Duh, duh, duh in ominous tones.
-Lol.
-In fact, those who sign up on my website here (via the pop up or at bottom of most pages) get a free gift, an e-book on how boundaries and energy clearing is the number one life essential for empaths and highly sensitive people (and they really benefit everyone).
+In fact, I would argue that setting personal boundaries and doing the related energy clearing is the number one life essential for empaths and highly sensitive people, aka HSPs (and they really benefit everyone).

 Boundaries are truly one of the most important life keys!
 Discernment is everything.
 We all have a lot to give in this world, and we’re here to do that.
 But while energy can be replenished, there’s only so much available at a given time.
 As an empath, your energy is sensitive and requires careful tending.